English

 Real-World Results

-Companies that implement comprehensive labeling architectures see transformative results:
+Companies that implement well-designed labeling architectures see significant results:

 • A financial services company reduced their fraud detection false positive rate by 62% through improved labeling quality

-• A healthcare provider accelerated their diagnostic model development by 8 months by streamlining their labeling pipeline
+• A healthcare provider accelerated their diagnostic model development by 8 months by simplifying their labeling pipeline

-• A manufacturing firm saved $3.7M annually by optimizing their quality inspection labeling process
+• A manufacturing firm saved $3.7M annually by improving their quality inspection labeling process

 The common factor across these success stories is treating data labeling as a critical infrastructure component rather than a necessary evil.